hkhanna09/PowerBI/README.md

 $Response = Invoke-PowerBIRestMethod -Method Get -Url groups/$($Workspace.Id.Guid)/datasets/$($Report.DatasetId)/parameters | ConvertFrom-Json
 $Response.value | Select-Object name, currentValue
 Update Datasource (SQL Credentials).
 To get the data from DB you need to provide credentials, which will be different for each environment.
-Using below code you can set these credentials.
+Using the below code you can set these credentials.

 $Dataset = Get-PowerBIDataset -WorkspaceId $Workspace.Id -Id $Report.DatasetId
 $WorkspaceId = $Workspace.Id